WINTR/email-workflow/README.md

 #### Tasks:

-`gulp watch` compiles jade and stylus, livereload, and runs build task
+`gulp` compiles jade and stylus, livereload, and runs build task

 `gulp build` to inline css, add media queries to the head